5 Sneaky Habits That Could Be Affecting Your Weight

 - Not Getting Enough Sleep.
 With today’s busy lifestyle, you may not even realize that if you’re lacking in the sleep department, you may be doing more damage than just incurring those dark circles under your eyes.
 Not getting enough sleep also interferes with your body’s hunger hormones, causing you to feel hungrier more often.
 Being sleep deprived is also linked to slower fat loss, even when calories are kept in check.
 The solution: aim for at least seven hours of sleep per night.

 - Skipping Breakfast.
 If you’re ditching breakfast in the morning and simply grabbing for that coffee instead, then you may want to rethink your morning routine.
 When you miss out on breakfast or go long stretches of time without eating, the body shifts into fat conservation mode, telling the body to burn fewer calories.
 One study even found that breakfast-skippers were 4.5 times more likely to be overweight.

 - Cutting Too Many Calories.
 A healthy diet also means keeping your body nourished regularly throughout the day, so if you’re not getting enough calories in your day, you could actually be getting the opposite effect that you’re hoping for.
-Too few calories can mean that our bodies make the switch to starvation mode and can slow the metabolic rate by 100’s of calories daily.
+Too few calories can mean that our bodies make the switch to starvation mode and can slow the metabolic rate by hundreds of calories daily.
 A general rule of thumb is to aim for 10 calories per pound of goal body weight.